What kind of fabric is Fleece?

-This Fleece is not that fleece ? then What is Fleece?
+This Fleece is not that fleece ?
+Then What is this Fleece?

-There is a kind of wool (merino wool fleece) which is called fleece.
+There is a kind of wool (usually merino wool fleece) which is called fleece.
 But that is not the fleece we are discussing here.
-The fleece we will be talking about is mostly made up of 100% polyester (synthetic) fibers but at times may also contain other fibers like cotton, lycra, spandex, rayon .
+We are talking about the man-made kind.

 Twisted yarns are knitted into the fleece fabric.
 A wire brush is then used on the surface to roughen it up and create the nap.

 Nowadays, fleece is even made from recycled plastic soda bottles.
 By wearing this fleece maybe I am doing something for nature.

 The main characteristics of fleece are its warmth, softness and water repellency.

 In fact, fleece was discovered in the 1970s to compete with wool; It is a perfect wool alternative for people who are allergenic to wool.
 The warmth of fleece is so much valued in making clothes that it is the favorite fabric choice when making winter clothes.